GUIDE 2025

 Software Design Description (SDD)

-1. Data design: Describes structures that reside within the software.
-Attributes and relationships between data objects dictate the choice of data structures.
+• Data Design: Defines the structures within the software, focusing on attributes and relationships between data objects that guide the choice of data structures.

-2. Architecture design: Uses information flow characteristics, and maps them into the program structure.
-The data flow diagrams allocate control input, processing, and output along three separate modules.
+• Architecture Design: Maps information flow characteristics into the program structure, using data flow diagrams to allocate control input, processing, and output across modules.

-3. Interface design: Describes the internal and external program interfaces, and the design of the human interface.
+• Interface Design: Details internal and external program interfaces, as well as the design of the human interface.

-4. Procedural design: Describes structured programming concepts using graphical, tabular, and textual notations.
+• Procedural Design: Describes structured programming concepts using graphical, tabular, and textual notations.

 The following image shows the table of contents for the SDD of a web application.